PrinssiFiestas/libGPC/README.md

 ```

 `gprun`uses `cc`, which is usually a soft link to GCC, to compile `FILE` to an executable which it runs immediately with `ARGUMENTS`.
 The first argument to `gprun` contains all the arguments passed to the compiler so if you want to pass multiple files or other arguments to the compiler, use quotes and put all files and arguments inside them. `-Wall -lgpcd -lm -lpthread`is passed by default.
 If `-o MY_EXECUTABLE_OUT` is not passed, the executable will be removed after execution.
 If optimization flags `-O1`, `-O2`, or `-O3`, or their MSVC counterparts with `/`, are not passed, debug symbols and sanitizers will be enabled if applicable, else `-DNDEBUG` is defined.

-If `-c`or `/c`is passed, the input files are only compiled to object files without linking or executing.
-This differs from directly calling `cc` in the sense that the default flags are more sensible.

 On Windows, `gprun` first looks for `cc`, and if it cannot find it, `cl.exe` (Microsoft compiler shipping with Visual Studio) is invoked instead.
 This allows the user to choose between `cc` and `cl` simply by choosing between MSYS2 UCRT shell and Developer Command Prompt for VS.